MAR Committees, Task Forces, and Other Groups

 The purpose of the Diversity, Inclusion, and Member Engagement Task Force is to support and engage in programs and activities of organizations and initiatives that encourage diversity in member involvement and leadership opportunities.

-The charge of the Education Committee is to plan educational programming and events including but not limited to: Graduate REALTOR® Institute Programs; online Continuing Education courses, broker education, and other professional development programs.
+The charge of the Education Committee is to plan educational programming and events including but not limited to: Graduate REALTOR® Institute Programs; online Continuing Education courses, broker education, and other professional development programs such as the MAR conference.

 Meetings: approximately 6 times per year